 Cupcakes are easy to make from scratch, and I’ve been using the same tried and trusted recipe for my cupcakes for many years now – get the BEST vanilla cupcake recipe!

 However, I’m not shy about using boxed cake mixes to make things easy.
 There are so many awesome flavors of cake mix out there, that even if you don’t have a baking bone in your body, you can whip up a batch of cupcakes without a hitch.

 And there is always the option of buying ready-made cupcakes that you can decorate yourself at home.

 What I’m saying is, these cupcake recipes for parties can be baked from scratch according to the ingredients and instructions that I’ve given you – or using a box mix or ready-made cupcakes.
 You will have to decorate them yourself though!
 But that doesn’t have to be hard either…

-So to make great cupcakes for any occasion, all you need are: baked cupcakes, frosting, and some decorative toppings like sprinkles, sugar flowers, candy, printable cupcake toppers and more.
-You could also cut shapes, numbers, and letters from rolled fondant, or even have at sugarpaste modelling.
+So to make great cupcakes for any occasion, all you need are baked cupcakes, frosting, and some decorative toppings like sprinkles, sugar flowers, candy, printable cupcake toppers and more.
+You could also cut shapes, numbers, and letters from rolled fondant, or even have a go at sugarpaste modelling.

 Nintendo (Super Mario Starman) Cupcakes

 If you have to make cakes for a Nintendo fan, then why not a batch of Starman Cupcakes?
 I made them for my son’s 13th birthday with blue buttercream which I piped onto vanilla cupcakes and topped with stars that I cut from yellow fondant.

 I hit the double whammy of using a cake mix and store-bought frosting for these Camouflage Cupcakes that I made for my son’s army themed party.